neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 cases agree to within 1%, which is within the range of the uncertainty in the fission tally itself.

-[unit_cell_solid_temp] shows the solid temperature predicted by the MOOSE heat conduction module, with physics feedback provided by either NekRS-OpenMC or THM-OpenMC.
+[unit_cell_solid_temp] shows the solid temperature predicted by the MOOSE heat transfer module, with physics feedback provided by either NekRS-OpenMC or THM-OpenMC.
 The solid temperature peaks
 slightly downstream of the maximum OpenMC power due to the combined effects of the power distribution and convective heat transfer at the wall.